-COURSE DESCRIPTION

-WRI 110 is a comprehensive first year composition experience in reading, writing, and critical thinking, centered on the essay.
-The course emphasizes the processes of writing thesis-based manuscripts as an evolving product, with attention to sentence level conventions and coherence among well-developed paragraphs.
-Library research and writing the source-based essay are major components of the course.
-The theme for this course is COMMUNICATION.
+COURSE DESCRIPTION: A first-year composition experience in reading, writing, and critical thinking, centered on the research essay.
+The course emphasizes the process of writing as well as the manuscript as an evolving product.
+Library research and writing the source-based essay are the major components of the course.
+The readings in class will focus on several topics.
+We will be reading a variety of arguments in order to provoke engaged response to ideas and issues.
+This course will involve talking and writing about these readings, ideas, and issues in order to refine our own thinking and ability to communicate.